c9s/c6/README.md

 A SASS implementation in Go.

 This is not just to implement SASS, but also to improve the language for better consistency, syntax and performance.
+And yes, this means we're free to accept any new language feature requests.

 ## Working in progress